google/clspv/docs/OpenCLCOnVulkan.md

 constants as follows:

-- The _x_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId` of _0_, whose value defaults to _1_.
+- The _x_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId`, whose value defaults to _1_.
-- The _y_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId` of _1_, whose value defaults to _1_.
+- The _y_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId`, whose value defaults to _1_.
-- The _z_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId` of _2_, whose value defaults to _1_.
+- The _z_ dimension of the work-group size is stored in a specialization constant that is decorated with the `SpecId`, whose value defaults to _1_.

+The ids for the work-group size are recorded in the descriptor map.

 If a compilation unit contains multiple kernels, then either:
 - All kernels should have a `reqd_work_group_size` attribute, or